-As a director of a limited company, you can take money from the company
+As a director of a limited company, you can take money from the company in three ways:

 - Salary, expenses and benefits